Pabarreyro/pdx-hate-relief-react/README.md

 * Staff and fellow students for support and encouragement
 * [Portland United Against Hate](https://www.portlandoregon.gov/oni/72583
-), for the opportunity to apply my budding dev skills to as important an issues as this.
+), for the opportunity to apply my budding dev skills to as important an issue as this.